 As I mentioned in my tote bag to pillow conversion post, I’m making over most of the throw pillows in my house by sewing new covers.
-But I’ve had trouble finding fabric I want to use for covers in my local fabric stores, so I’ve gotten creative with fabric sources.
-This marble-print pillow is actually made from a placemat.
+But I’ve had trouble finding fabric I want to use for covers in my local fabric stores, so I’ve gotten creative with fabric sources, and that’s where this placemat pillow cover comes in.
+Yes, this marble-print pillow is actually made from a placemat.

 Here’s the pillow before: